EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Visual Design

 \subsection{Spatiotemporal Restriction Setting View}

-In this section, we introduce three interactive views of the restriction settings to meet the task requirements E2 and E3.
-The view of each setting includes a spatial view displayed on a map (E2) and a setting panel (E3).
-The switch located in the upper right corner of each panel (Fig.\ref{fig:teaser}-A1,A2,A3) sets the visibility of corresponding spatial views.
-Users can obtain sufficient and effective prior knowledge, such as the potential infection hotspots, through these views to formulate control policies.
+In this section, three interactive views of the restriction settings are introduced for E1 and E2.
+The view of each setting includes a spatial view displayed on a map (E1) and a setting panel (E2).
+The switches located in the upper-right corner of each panel (Fig. \ref{fig:teaser}-A1, A2, A3) set the visibility of corresponding spatial views, thus users can obtain sufficient and effective prior knowledge.